javicacheiro/pyspark_course/supplementary/elasticsearch/unit_6_using_opensearch_from_python.md

     ```

 - Lab: [Ingesting data from Twitter](exercises/twitter/twitter.md)
- - Lab files are located in the `exercices/twitter` directory
+ - The files necessary for the lab are located in the `exercices/twitter` directory